Shizhuo’s Stunning Bamboo Forests, Tea Farms, Sunsets, and Hikes

 A classic view of a wooden hiking staircase through a tea farm on Cloud Trail in Shizhuo, Alishan region, Chiayi county

-Shizhuo (石桌) is one of my favorite places in all of Taiwan.
+Shizhuo (石桌) in Chiayi county is one of my favorite places in all of Taiwan.

 This small mountain village on the route between Chiayi city and Alishan is where Alishan High Mountain Tea is grown – Taiwan’s most famous tea.

 I’m a tea geek, and Shizhuo is the best place in Taiwan for spending the night on a tea farm.
 On the mountainside above town, there are some incredible hikes through tea farms and bamboo forests.
-Gorgeous sunsets and sunrises with seas of clouds and fresh cool air are the finishing touches.
+Gorgeous sunsets, sunrises with seas of clouds, fresh cool air, and a sprinkling of Alishan coffee farms are the finishing touches.

 I highly encourage anyone heading to Alishan to spend at least one night in Shizhuo on the way (though other tempting options nearby include Fenqihu and Eryanping!)